AdnanSharique/sustainability/Readme-shell.md

 > **Note:** You may be prompted to select your subscription if you have multiple subscriptions.

-> **Note:** The setup for your Dream Demo in a Box is done here and now you can follow the demo script for testing/demoing your environment.
+> **Note:** The setup for your Dream Demo in a Box is done here and now you can follow the demo script for testing/demonstrating your environment.

-### Task 6: Pause or Resume script
+### Task 6: Pause or resume script

 > **Note:** Please perform these steps after your demo is done and you do not need the environment anymore.
 Also ensure you Resume the environment before demo if you paused it once.